Being a carer

 Acknowledge how you’re feeling

-You’re probably going through a wealth of emotions while caring for your loved one – anxiety, anger, frustration, fear.
+Being a carer, you’re probably going through a wealth of emotions– anxiety, anger, frustration, fear.
 On top of this, many people get trapped in a cycle of resentment and guilt.

 Even though you love them and want to care for them, it’s normal to feel resentment towards the person you’re caring for.
 This can be for many reasons, including: